What is a wrist fracture?

 Sometimes known as Colles’ fracture or a distal radius fracture, a broken wrist is a common condition that occurs in the larger bone of the forearm, near the wrist joint.
 Depending on the severity of the break, the fracture itself may affect only the forearm or extend all the way into the wrist joint itself.
 Often, fractures like these occur in patients who suffer from weakened bones due to osteoporosis.

-A wrist fracture is most commonly caused by one of the following:
+Fractures are most commonly caused by one of the following:

 - Weakened bones due to osteoporosis